garsuga/lightbar/README.md

 * 3D printer
 * Soldering iron

+## Architecture
+* Python RESTful API for asset management and GPIO control
+* React front-end for user access to assets
+    * This is served on the local network and available through a hotspot created by the PI
+* Physical button for basic LED output controls

 ## Findings
 * It is not cheaper than buying one retail
 * There are good reasons retails ones aren't usually as bright (80W power draw)